mroth/bootslap/README.md

 ## Installation
 Make sure you have Apple Dev tools installed because life is impossible on a Mac otherwise (shame this part can't be automated).

-Do `bundle install` in this repo directory.
+Do `sudo gem install bundler; bundle install` in this repo directory.
 This will get all your pre-dependencies going.

 ### Bootstrap
 Just do `rake bootstrap`